JEBailey/posl-dsl-framework/posl-engine/README.md

-a basic line consists of a keyword, representing a command, followed by a number of arguments. a priority of execution is defined by square brackets [ ]. a series of arguments can be emcompassed in curly braces { }.
+a basic line consists of a keyword, representing a command, followed by a number of arguments. a priority of execution is defined by square brackets [ ]. a series of arguments can be encompassed in curly braces { }.